zammad/zammad-user-documentation/basics/service-ticket/follow-up.rst

    :alt: Screenshot showing hovering over escalation note and getting
          more detailed escalation information

-Simultaneous processing of a ticket
+Simultaneous Processing of a Ticket
 -----------------------------------

 .. _caution-im-working-here: